Accessories · Side-by-side

 Common questions about this comparison

-1. Which is better overall, the Melodika Brown Sugar BSSC4500 or the Melodika Brown Sugar BSSC95xx?
+1. What's the real-world difference between the Melodika Brown Sugar BSSC4500 and the Melodika Brown Sugar BSSC95xx?

-3. Were the Melodika Brown Sugar BSSC4500 and the Melodika Brown Sugar BSSC95xx tested at the same time?
+2. Which should you buy, the Melodika Brown Sugar BSSC4500 or the Melodika Brown Sugar BSSC95xx?